-Some studies have analyzed molecular or biological pathways that may make infection and transmission of COVID-19 higher or lower in different age groups: For instance, two studies showed higher levels of viral RNA in the noses of children with COVID compared to adults, while another study showed lower levels of the key receptor in children (vs. adults) that allows the COVID-19 virus into the body, and another showed fewer respiratory droplets in the exhalations of children.
-The first two studies suggest that children might be higher transmitters of infection, the latter two suggest the opposite.
-Our panel's assessment, however, is that these laboratory or mechanism-based studies are less useful than direct studies of disease transmission by age group cited here.
+Some studies have analyzed molecular or biological pathways that may make infection and transmission of COVID-19 higher or lower in different age groups: For instance, two studies showed higher levels of viral RNA in the noses of children with COVID compared to adults, while another study showed lower viral levels in children without symptoms than with symptoms.
+Other studies show lower levels of the key receptor in children (vs. adults) that allows the COVID-19 virus into the body, and fewer respiratory droplets in the exhalations of children.
+Another study found that more than half of children under age 16 have pre-existing antibodies that can provide partial immunity to COVID-19, in contrast to just 5% among adults.
+The first two studies suggest that children might be higher transmitters of infection, the latter three suggest the opposite, and asymptomatic children may be less infectious than those with symptoms.
+Our panel's assessment is that these laboratory or mechanism-based studies must be interpreted in the context of more direct studies of disease transmission by age group.